 In order to fully understand the horrendous impact that the 501C3 tax law has had on silencing Christians from influencing public opinion, we need to go back in time.
 In history we will see that Christianity and American politics were inextricably tied together since the founding of America.
 From the time that Continued William Bradford stepped off the Mayflower, declaring this new land to be the biblical metaphor for “the city upon a hill,” Church pastors were instrumental in shaping the course of this nation, its laws, foundations and national identity.

-The American Founding Fathers looked to theologian John Locke, who wrote Two Treatises of Government, when writing the Declaration of Independence.
+The American Founding Fathers looked to theologian what are notification for dating apps John Locke, who wrote Two Treatises of Government, when writing the Declaration of Independence.
 Though modern revisionist historians would call Locke a “deist” or “secularist,” his two volumes which helped shape his political theories, and thus the nation’s, quoted the Bible over 1,500 times!

 The famous lines that it is “self-evident that all men are created equal” and “endowed by their creator” with “unalienable rights” to “life, liberty, and the pursuit of happiness” all come from Locke: Reason, which is that law [of nature], teaches all mankind who will be consult it that being all equal and independent, no one ought to harm another in his life, liberty or possessions (T II.6, 117).

 In today’s revisionist history, how does one explain these examples of the close relationship between Christianity and American politics?

 - Congress authorized the printing of the Aitkin Bible, which became the first Bible printed in America.

 - The United States Capitol regularly served as a church building for church services, a practice that began even before Congress officially moved into the building and lasted until well after the Civil War.